 1.Holding oneself responsible for ethical conduct;

 2.Taking responsibility and credit only for work actually performed or produced, and acknowledging the work and contributions made by others.

 These are the core tenets that define the candidate as a teacher, a role model, and as a person in a position of public trust in the community.

-Academic integrity is a fundamental measure of the candidate’s commitment to Florida Teachers of Tomorrow, the community, and the profession.
-Florida Teachers of Tomorrow expects that all candidates demonstrate the utmost integrity in all aspects and requirements of the certification process, including those conducted in an electronic or online format.
+Academic integrity is a fundamental measure of the candidate’s commitment to Nevada Teachers of Tomorrow, the community, and the profession.
+Nevada Teachers of Tomorrow expects that all candidates demonstrate the utmost integrity in all aspects and requirements of the licensure process, including those conducted in an electronic or online format.